Svitek0/testingz/README.txt

-"Better desmos" one fo the fist C++ projects i made its really bad.
+"Better desmos" one of the fist C++ projects i made, its really bad.